wgroeneveld/brainbaking/content/teaching/cpp/en.md

 {{< vimeo 314203871 >}}
 <br/>

 Utilizing the custom-built [gba-sprite-engine](https://github.com/wgroeneveld/gba-sprite-engine/) library residing at <i class='fa fa-github'></i>  Github.
 See the README there for more information.
-The engine tiself uses the [Tonc](https://www.coranac.com/tonc/text/toc.htm) C calls behind the scenes.
+The engine itself uses the [Tonc](https://www.coranac.com/tonc/text/toc.htm) C calls behind the scenes.

 #### Survey results